 Q: Will the TN Department of Children’s Services conduct my home study if I am planning to do an interstate adoption?

 A: Yes, in some cases.
 The Tennessee DCS will conduct a home study for a Tennessee family who is seeking the placement of a child who is in the custody or guardianship of the child public welfare agency of another state.
 Other home studies will be done by licensed agencies or social workers for a fee.
-A list of the approved providers and fees is available here.
 If you are indigent, the DCS may do the home study for in-state children as well as out of state.

 Q: What is the legal process for adoption?